-Kabbalat Torah (formerly Confirmation) is taught by Rabbi Gwasdoff and is open to students in the 10th grade who have completed our Religious School program or its equivalent.
-Kabbalat Torah begins with dinner at 6p on Wednesday evenings.
+Kabbalat Torah (formerly Confirmation) is taught by Rabbi Gwasdoff and is open to students in the 9th & 10th grade who have completed our Religious School program or its equivalent.
+Kabbalat Torah begins with dinner at 5:30p on Wednesday evenings.
 Dinner is followed by a variety of topical discussions.
-Class ends at 7:30p.
-Each year our class attends the Religious Action Center’s L’Taken Program in Washington, DC, http://rac.org/confprog/ltaken/ studying issues that face our country and the role that they can play in influencing policy in America.
+Class ends at 7:00p.
+Every other year our class attends the Religious Action Center’s L’Taken Program in Washington, DC, http://rac.org/confprog/ltaken/ studying issues that face our country and the role students can play in influencing policy in America.
 Our year concludes with a creative service led by our students.

-ACDC (After Confirmation the Discussion Continues) is for 11th ad 12th graders and meets with Rabbi and Karma once a month.
-Classes vary between cultural enrichment experiences (concerts, plays, films) and student selected topics.
-ACDC makes an annual trip to Los Angeles to experience Jewish LA.
+ACDC (After Confirmation the Discussion Continues) is for 11th ad 12th graders.
+ACDC students are encouraged to attend Sababa Sundays.
+The class makes an annual trip to Los Angeles to experience Jewish LA and explore our Jewish Heritage.
 While in LA, we visit Jewish museums, eat Jewish food, and attend Jewish cultural events.

-Youth Group is open to all high school students in grades 9-12.
-Your parents do not have to be temple members for you to be a part of Stockton Temple’s Federation of Youth (STFY).
-STFY is crazy fun and a great way to connect with other cool Jews in Stockton, San Joaquin County and beyond!
-STFY is a part of the Reform Movement’s National Federation of Temple Youth (NFTY) http://www.nfty.org.
+TISY: Temple Israel Stockton Youth is open to all high school students in grades 9-12.
+Your parents do not have to be temple members for you to be a part of TISY.
+TISY is crazy fun and a great way to connect with other cool Jews in Stockton, San Joaquin County and beyond!
+TISY is a part of the Reform Movement’s National Federation of Temple Youth (NFTY) http://www.nfty.org.

-Mentor & Madrich Programs give our teens the opportunity to assist in our Hebrew and Religious Schools in either a volunteer or paid capacity.
-Being a Hebrew Mentor or a Religious School Madrich (coach) is a great way to improve leadership skills.
-It’s also great if you need community service hours or a part-time job.
+Mentor & Madrich (Coach) Programs give our teens the opportunity to assist in our Hebrew and Religious Schools in either a volunteer or paid capacity.
+Both mentors and madrichim are integral part of our teaching team and we are grateful for the energy and vision that they bring to our school community.
+Being a Hebrew Mentor or a Religious School Madrich is a great way to improve leadership skills.
+It’s also great for those who need community service hours or a part-time job.
 Many of our mentors and madrichim go on to teach in Religious Schools during their college years.
 The hours are good and the pay is better than fast food!